Measuring the primordial curvature perturbations from the scalar induced gravitational waves: summary

 \section{summary}

 In this paper, we constrain the fractional energy density of scalar induced gravitational waves from gravitational waves observations.
 If there is no detection of the scalar induced gravitational waves, the fractional energy density of scalar induced gravitational waves is confined by some upper limits.
 Depends on these upper limits, we can obtain the constraints on the power spectrum of the primordial curvature perturbations.
-For a power-law scalar power spectrum, the constraints on the power spectrum are significant affected by adding the upper limit of scalar induced gravitational waves from FAST project.
-We also consider the effects of LIGO, Virgo, LISA and IPTA detectors, while the constraints from CMB+BAO are totally within their upper limits of scalar induced gravitational waves.
+For a power-law scalar power spectrum, the constraints on the power spectrum are affected by adding the upper limit of scalar induced gravitational waves from SKA project.
+In the $\Lambda$CDM+$r$ model, the mean values of the scalar amplitude and the spectral index shift to lower values when SKA is added to the CMB+BAO data.
+We also consider the effects of LIGO, Virgo, LISA, IPTA and FAST detectors, while the constraints from CMB+BAO are totally within their upper limits of scalar induced gravitational waves.
+Furthermore, we characterize the scalar fluctuation spectrum in terms of the spectral index $n_s$ and its first two derivatives.
+We calculate corresponding power spectrum of scalar induced gravitational waves theoretically and give the constraints on the running of the spectral index and the running of the running of the spectral index.

 {\bf Acknowledgments}.
 This work is supported by Natural Science Foundation of Shandong Province (grant No. ZR2021QA073) and Research Start-up Fund of QUST (grant No. 1203043003587).